 Puberty starts at around 10 years for girls and 12 years for boys, give or take a year or so.
 Physical changes can be seen at around 10 to 14 years for most girls and around 11 to 15 years for most boys.
-A lot of emotional changes happen alongside these physical changes, and young people also start to think differently.
+A lot of emotional changes happen alongside these physical changes and young people also start to think differently.

-Physical changes for girls at puberty
+Physical changes for girls around puberty

 The physical changes that happen for girls around puberty include:

-- Height – they will grow taller
+- Height – they will grow taller.

-- Hair growth – hair will start to grow around the pubic area and under the arms, and hair on the legs and arms will darken
+- Hair growth – hair will start to grow around the pubic area and under the arms, and hair on the legs and arms will darken.

-Physical changes for boys at puberty
+Physical changes for boys around puberty

 The physical changes that happen for boys around puberty include:

 - Voice changes – their voice gets deeper.
-This is sometimes called ‘voice breaking’ because of the ups and downs in voice tone
+This is sometimes called ‘voice breaking’ because of the ups and downs in voice tone.

-Along with the many physical changes, a lot of emotional changes happen around puberty for both boys and girls.
+Along with many physical changes, a lot of emotional changes happen around puberty for both boys and girls.
 These include:

-- Frustration because they feel different – it can be difficult coping with early physical changes or frustrating waiting for them to happen
+- Frustration because they feel different – it can be difficult coping with early physical changes or frustrating waiting for them to happen.

-Young people and their parents at puberty
+Young people and their parents around puberty

-This can lead to conflict between parents who want to keep their child safe and the young person who wants independence.
+This can lead to arguments between parents who want to keep their child safe and the young person who wants independence.
 Young people and their parents should try to sit down and work through these issues together.

 Getting through puberty

 Puberty can be an unsettling time for a young person.
-It can also be an exciting time as they move from childhood to adulthood and take on all the rights and responsibilities that come with being an adult.
+It can also be an exciting time as they move from childhood to adulthood, and take on the rights and responsibilities that come with being an adult.
 Adjusting to the many changes that happen around puberty can be difficult for both parents and young people.
 It can help to remember that everyone needs to be understanding and patient.